Role Prompting: Why PERSONA Is More Than Just a Role

 Full PERSONA bandRole + domain depth + perspective + style + boundaries84% usable

-Simple role prompting improves output quality by 53% over raw prompts.
-But the full PERSONA band improves it by 147%.
-The difference between "You are a data scientist" and a complete PERSONA specification is larger than the difference between no role and a simple role.
+A simple role improves output quality by 53% over a raw prompt.
+The full PERSONA band improves it by 147%.
+The gap between "You are a data scientist" and a full PERSONA is bigger than the gap between no role and a simple role.

 The 5 Bands Role Prompting Cannot Replace

-Even with a perfect PERSONA band, you still need the other 5 bands.
-Role prompting enthusiasts sometimes believe that a sufficiently detailed role specification will guide the model to produce good output for any task.
-This is false.
+Even a perfect PERSONA band is not enough on its own.
+You still need the other 5 bands.
+Some people think a very detailed role will guide the model to good output for any task.
+That is not true.

 Writing Effective PERSONA Bands

-Here is the formula I use for PERSONA band construction:
+Here is the formula I use to build a PERSONA band:

-1. Title + Seniority: "Senior backend engineer" — sets the baseline expertise level
+1. Title + Seniority: "Senior backend engineer."
+This sets the base level of expertise.

-2. Specialization: "specializing in distributed systems and event-driven architecture" — narrows the solution space
+2. Specialization: "specializing in distributed systems and event-driven architecture."
+This narrows the range of solutions.

-3. Experience depth: "12 years experience at scale (10M+ users)" — calibrates confidence and pragmatism
+3. Experience depth: "12 years experience at scale (10M+ users)."
+This sets how confident and practical the answers should be.

-4. Technology stance: "primary stack: Go, PostgreSQL, Kafka" — constrains tool recommendations
+4. Technology stance: "primary stack: Go, PostgreSQL, Kafka."
+This limits the tools the model suggests.

-5. Perspective: "favors simplicity over abstraction, reliability over features" — guides judgment calls
+5. Perspective: "favors simplicity over abstraction, reliability over features."
+This guides hard judgment calls.

-This produces a PERSONA that is far more powerful than "You are a senior software engineer."
+This gives you a PERSONA that is far more powerful than "You are a senior software engineer."

 {